-Only nine players have ever featured on the winning side in European Cup and FIFA World Cup finals in the same year, with no new members admitted to the club in 2022.
+Only nine players have ever featured on the winning side in European Cup and FIFA World Cup finals in the same season.

 Article top media content

-A select group of nine players have lifted the European Cup and FIFA World Cup in the same year, a figure that remains unchanged following Argentina's triumph at Qatar 2022.
+A select group of nine players have lifted the European Cup and FIFA World Cup in the same campaign.

-Which players have won the European Cup and World Cup in the same year?
+Which players have won the European Cup and World Cup in the same season?

 It is an elite club which Sami Khedira so nearly joined in 2014, an injury in the warm-up preventing him from turning out for Germany in their World Cup final win against Argentina.
 He had won the Champions League less than two months earlier.